Image of Melbourne

 In current difficult markets, Chief Executives must improve their own personal effectiveness and that of each member of their executive team.
 We provide well researched and designed methodologies for leadership and management which result in:

-The Myers Briggs Personality Type Indicator (MBTI) is the most widely-used personality typing system in the world, and is based on Carl Jung's famous work on the different psychologies of every person.
-The MBTI can be used to describe and demonstrate people's preferences for:
+The Myers Briggs Personality Type Indicator (MBTI) and the Majors PTI instruments are part of the most widely-used personality typing system in the world, and are based on Carl Jung's famous work on the different psychologies of every person.
+Myers Briggs theory can be used to describe and demonstrate people's preferences for:

 The commercialisation of new intellectual property (which may include technology) can be a significant challenge for owners.
 We can help you manage your IP effectively and develop appropriate approaches and strategies for both local and overseas markets.
 Preparation of business and marketing plans, protection of your IP, external funding and resource planning are typical key activities.